sanyasachdeva1/First-Website/README.md

 - Projects
 - Experience

-With usage of pictures, gifs, hyperlinks of sites like WomenTech Network, #IamRemarkable and my social media handles.
+With usage of pictures, gifs, hyperlinks of sites like WomenTech Network, #IamRemarkable, Github and my social media handles.